gnmmarechal/Handbrake-to-Gamepad/README.md

 ## Settings File Format

 The settings file must be in the same directory as the program's executable and be named "settings.json".
 As the name would imply, it is a JSON-formatted file.
+If no file is found, the program will create one with default values as described below.

+The default values reflect my own usage scenario, mapping my handbrake's input button to the A button on an Xbox 360 controller.

 ### Example settings file